jsononrails/jsononrails.github.io/_posts/2015-07-14-sql-deadlocks.markdown

 This allows for uncommitted reading of all tables queried within the stored procedure.
 If you need more granularity then I'd suggest using `NOLOCK` only to the table(s) in question individually.

-Then in our database repository where we call the stored procedure I wrap the call in a `try catch` to enforce a retry if the database throws a `deadlock` or `timeout`' exception
+Then in our database repository where we call the stored procedure I wrap the call in a `try catch` to enforce a retry if the database throws a `deadlock` or `timeout` exception

 {% highlight csharp %}
 public bool MyFunction(var var1, var var2)